elixir-europe/rdmkit/pages/data_life_cycle/preserving.md

 * Ensure that data is organised and described with appropriate metadata and documentation to be always understandable and reusable.

-## Why is data preserving important?
+## Why is data preservation important?

 There are several important reasons to preserve research data.
 * Guarantee that your data can be verified and reproduced for several years after the end of the project.